chagge/KaldiFace/README.md

 KaldiFace
 =====

-Some interface between Kaldi's table reader/writer and other libraries' data structures
+Some interface between Kaldi's table reader/writer and other libraries' data structures.
+A header-only mini C++ library

 Dependencies
 -----